specialistgeneralist/Econ-SETU-Adj/README.md

 1. Absolute vs. Relative: the desire for any benchmark for a prize to be an absolute measure, not a relative one; and
 2. Continuous vs. Discrete: the desire for the ranking or comparison of unit outcomes to use a more continuous approach to e.g. class size adjustments, avoiding edge-problems with coarse-grained class-size bins.

-In addition, more data became available and through discussions with econometricians at EBS, the Directors of Education from the Business School, the Head of Department of Economics, and the Associate Dean, Education, the LTC developed a refined method, using estimation techniques to net out the major systematic sources of variation in the SETU outcome signal.
+In addition, more data became available and through discussions with econometricians at EBS, the Directors of Education from the Business School, the Head of Department of Economics, and the Associate Dean, Education, the LTC developed a refined method, using estimation techniques to net out the major systematic sources of variation in the SETU outcome signal, and so provide an estimate of the magnitude of the systematic variation component in any SETU 'overall' outcome.

-At their regular meeting of 1 Nov 2019, the LTC discussed the new methodology, modelling outcomes and design approach, and endorsed the following procedure, along with the publication here of the method and de-identified data to support the wider department's understanding of the approach.
+At their regular meeting of 1 Nov 2019, the LTC discussed the new methodology, modelling outcomes and design approach, and endorsed the following procedure, along with the publication here of the method, plus the de-identified data used to estimate the effects, in a desire to support the wider department's understanding of the approach.

 # DESIGN

-Gather a large, cross- units, and cross- years sample of overall unit scores from the Business School, plus systematic features of these units, and estimate a model to explain the received 'overall median' satisfaction score, such that the likely magnitude of systematic variation can be identified and netted out to form an **setu_overall_adjusted** score.
+First, gather a large, cross- units, and cross- years sample of overall (median) unit evaluation scores from the Business School, plus systematic features of these units, and estimate a model to explain the received 'overall median' satisfaction score, such that the likely magnitude of systematic variation can be identified and netted out to form an **setu_overall_adjusted** score.

-A standard OLS framework is open to the objection that unit evaluations could be subject to selection at the level of the Chief Examiner.
+A standard OLS estimation framework is open to the objection that unit evaluations could be subject to selection at the level of the Chief Examiner.
 For instance, some argue that 'hight type' CEs might systematically be placed in large, first year classes, due to the strategic importance of these units.
 As such, estimates of class size effects could be polluted by non-random selection of CEs.

-To get around this, we apply a **mixed effects model**, where systematic factors enter with fixed effects (categorial and dummy) variables, and each CE (recovered from the relevant Handbook, here de-identified) is given an effect size on the intercept, which is then estimated in the modelling procedure.
+To get around this, we apply a **mixed effects linear model**, where systematic factors enter with fixed effects (categorial and dummy) variables, and each CE (recovered from the relevant Handbook, here de-identified) is given an effect size on the intercept, which is then estimated in the modelling procedure.
 In this way, we can estimate the systematic effects, in the presence of type- covariates at the CE level, accounting for any variation due to selection.

 In the results, we provide both the ME and OLS models for comparison.

 ## Prize Criterion

 With the ME model in hand, the LTC adopts (for 2019) the following procedure:
-1. Estimate the systmatic sources of variation in SETU 'overall' outcomes, and net these out to produce the outcome `setu_overall_adj` in addition to the raw SETU, `setu_overall`.
+1. Estimate the systmatic sources of variation in SETU 'overall' outcomes (`fe_effects`), and net these out of the raw SETU overall scores to produce the outcome `setu_overall_adj` alongside the raw SETU, `setu_overall`.
-2. For any unit with 10 or greater responses in the SETU round, and which fulfills either one of the two criteria below, award a Dept. of Economics Unit Prize:
+2. For any unit with 10 or greater responses in the SETU round, and which fulfills either one of the two criteria below, award a _Dept. of Economics Unit Prize_:
- a. `setu_overall` (raw) greater than, or equal to, **4.50**.
+  * `setu_overall` (raw) greater than, or equal to, **4.50**.
- b. `setu_overall_adj` (adjusted) greater than, or equal to, **4.50**.
+  * `setu_overall_adj` (adjusted) greater than, or equal to, **4.50**.

 NOTE: The LTC has committed to reviewing this Criterion for 2020, based on experiences from 2019, and will look to tighten the criteria over time in an effort to support aspirations for excellence in teaching.